greninger-lab/revica-strm/README.md

 	OPTIONAL:
 	--pe				For paired-end reads (default: single-end)
 	--ref				Overwrite reference file
-	--m				The median coverage threshold for the initial reference to be considered (default 5) --deduplicate			Deduplicated reads using picard before consensus genome assembly --sample			Subsample reads to a fraction or a number --help				Displays help message
+	--m				The median coverage threshold for the initial reference to be considered (default 3) --p				The minimum covered percent by the reads for the initial refernce to be considered (default 60) --dedup				Deduplicated reads using picard before consensus genome assembly --sample			Subsample reads to a fraction or a number --help				Displays help message